Professor Alberto Motta

 • Prohibition, legalization and corruption [with Burlando]

 • Staying home or dining out?
-Social interactions and old-age consumption profiles [with Dobrescu and Gui] [Downloadable]
+Social interactions and old-age consumption profiles [with Dobrescu and Gui] [Downloadable], opens in a new window

 • Ex-ante and ex-post corruption [Downloadable]